nevenjovanovic/virtualMachine2016/README.md

 - When you are returned to the command-prompt, the Virtual Machine is ready and running.

-- You can stop it with the command `vagrant halt`, from the `virtualmachine2016` directory.
+- You can stop it by navigating (on the command-line) to the `virtualmachine2016` directory and typing the command `vagrant halt`.

 ## Running: Using the Scripts